AlexanderParker/mutiejs/README.md

 * Determine a license.
 * Implement processes.

+# Code cleanliness:

+I aim to Smash out a PoC first, we can clean it up, optimise and refactor later on, when something works.
+Don't let perfect be the enemy of the good, etc.

 # How to help?

 If you have experience with NodeJS, evolutionary algorithms, multivariate testing and are interested in participating in a fun experiment, get in touch here or [via twitter](https://twitter.com/alexofparker "Alex's Twitter").